desjoerd/session-aspnetcore-hacks/README.md

 ### Walkthrough `[1 pt]`
 - Install NuGet Package `AspNetCore.HealthChecks.UI`

-- Add a folder HealthChecks to your solution, and create a class named "AvailableHealthCheck"
+- Add a folder HealthChecks to your solution, and create a class named "AvailableHealthCheck".
+This class will be our first Health Check implementation.
     > ![AvailableHealthCheck](images/healthchecks_available.png)

-- Let the class implement the IHealthCheck interface:
+- Have the class implement the IHealthCheck interface:
     ```csharp
     public class AvailableHealthCheck : IHealthCheck
     {